-Having a mix of highly qualified directors from diverse backgrounds brings different perspectives and experiences to the boardroom to generate healthy discussion and debate and effective decision-making.
+The board recognizes the importance of diversity and is committed to fostering diversity at all levels of the organization, including within its own ranks.
+The board has a history of promoting diversity and believes that having highly qualified directors from diverse backgrounds brings different perspectives and experiences to the boardroom, generating healthy discussion and debate and more effective decision-making.